How Pressurized Water Reactors Are Driving the Future of Clean Energy

 These components work together seamlessly, ensuring safe and efficient power generation.

-PWR vs. Other Reactor Types
+Pressurized Water Reactors vs. Other Reactor Types

 Pressurized water reactors, unlike Boiling water reactors (BWRs), use a dual-loop system.
 The dual-loop system keeps the radioactive water from the steam-producing secondary circuit.
 This significantly increase safety.
 Among reactor types, pressurized heavy water reactors (PHWRs), like Canada’s CANDU, stand out.
 These reactors use natural uranium and heavy water as a moderator.
 Nevertheless, they are not as commonly used worldwide.
 Furthermore, there are Advanced Generation IV reactors, like molten salt reactors.
 They promise enhanced efficiency and safety.
 However, these advanced reactors have not yet been widely adopted.
 Below is a detailed overview of reactor types, highlighting differences and unique features.